Elsie Paroubek

 Eliška "Elsie" Paroubek (1906 – c.
 April 8, 1911) was an American girl who was a victim of kidnapping and murder in the spring of 1911.
 Her disappearance and the subsequent search for her preoccupied Illinois, Wisconsin, and Minnesota law enforcement for six weeks.
 Her funeral was attended by between 2,000 and 3,000 people.

-The story of the girl's death, and especially her photograph in the Chicago Daily News, were inspirations for Henry Darger's immense fantasy novel The Story of the Vivian Girls.
+The story of the girl's death, and especially her photograph in the Chicago Daily News, were inspirations for Henry Darger's immense fantasy novel In the Realms of the Unreal.

 Background

 Eliška (Elsie) was born in Chicago in 1906.
 Her mother, Karolína Vojáčková, was born on November 26, 1869, in Míčov, within the former Čáslav district, Bohemia, Austria-Hungary (now the Czech Republic).
 Elsie's father, František (Frank) Paroubek was a laborer, born on December 15, 1867, in Podhořany u Ronova, of the same district.

 František married Karolína at her village's Catholic church on 16 February 1892.
 The couple had a son, Karel, and immigrated to America through the Port of Baltimore with the family of Karolína's sister on 12 April 1895, en route to her brother in Chicago.
 Several other close relatives apparently moved to Chicago as well.
 In the United States, Frank worked as a painter while Karolina maintained the home.
 Though the couple christened 2 of their children at St. Procopius Church, by the turn of the century, they left Catholicism to become freethinkers; therefore the remaining children were not baptized (nor were their births apparently registered with the city) and Eliška's exact birthdate is unknown.
 She was supposedly their eighth child according to the 1900 and 1910 census records, having at least 3 siblings who died prematurely.
 (Note: The other children were Karel (Charles) (1895–1896), Julia Anna (1896–1967), Frank (1898–1899), Bernice (Bessie) (1900–1962 according to her headstone), m.
 Frank Joseph Krizek (1893-1953), Milada (Mildred) (1902–1987), František (Frank) (born 1904), and Anastasia (Anna) (born 1909).)
 (Note: Mildred is listed in the Social Security death records as a Berwyn/Forestview/Stickney (Chicago suburbs) resident with a birth date of August 13, 1902 and death date of April 1987.)
 At the time of the 1910 census on April 21, 1910, Eliška was said to be 3 years old.
 At the time of her death, she was estimated to be 4 years old according to her gravestone, together suggesting a possible birthdate between April 22, 1906, and April 8, 1907.

 In census and newspaper accounts, particularly in the Chicago Daily News, Paroubek is frequently spelled "Parobek".
 Frank is sometimes referred to as "Peter" or "John," and Karolina is sometimes called "Mary."
 Elsie is also called "Mary" or "Emily" in the Rockford, Illinois newspapers.